Parrot-Developers/firmwared/README.md

   installs locally a firmware present on the remote firmwares pool
 * *DROP* REMOTE_FIRMWARE_IDENTIFIER
   removes an remote firmware installed locally
-* *START* FIRMWARE_IDENTIFIER
+* *PREPARE* FIRMWARE_IDENTIFIER
-  launches an instance of the given firmware
+  creates an instance of the given firmware, in the *READY* state
+* *START* INSTANCE_IDENTIFIER
+  launches an instance, which switches to the *STARTED* state
 * *KILL* INSTANCE_IDENTIFIER
   kills an instance, all the processes are killed, the instance is still registered and it's rw aufs layer is still present
+  the instance must be in the *STARTED* state.. the instance switches to the *STOPPING* state, before switching back to the *READY* state
 * *REAP* INSTANCE_IDENTIFIER
   unregister an instance and remove it's rw aufs layer
+  the instance must be in the *STOPPED* state
 * *HELP* COMMAND
   sends back a little help on a given command

 ### Notifications

+There are two types of notifications, unicast (marked as "answer to an XXX command) and broadcast (marked as "notification in reaction to an XXX command).

 * *PONG* CID
   answer to a *PING*